Last updated: June 20, 2026

 SNAP food benefits

 SNAP helps eligible households buy groceries with an EBT card.
-South Carolina DSS says you may apply online, in person, by mail, or by fax through the state’s SNAP page.
-You can also apply for SNAP and TANF in the same DSS portal.
+South Carolina DSS says you can apply online, in person, by mail, or by fax through the SNAP application page.
+You can also apply for SNAP and TANF from the same DSS benefits portal.

 Ask for expedited SNAP if your food situation is urgent.
-Federal USDA SNAP rules explain that some households can be served faster when income and available money are very low or when rent and utilities are more than the household can pay.
+Federal USDA SNAP rules allow faster service for some households with very low income and little available money, or when rent and utilities are more than the household can pay.
 Standard processing can still take time, so call 211 and a pantry while you wait.

 For federal fiscal year 2026, the maximum SNAP allotment for a household of three in the 48 states is $785.
-Most families do not get the maximum because SNAP is based on net income, housing costs, child care costs, and household size.
-Do not use a maximum amount as a promise.
+Most families do not get the maximum because SNAP is based on household size, net income, deductions, and expenses.
+Use the maximum only as a ceiling, not a promise.

-WIC can help with approved foods, infant feeding support, nutrition help, and referrals for pregnant women, postpartum mothers, infants, and children under 5.
-South Carolina DPH says you can use the WIC pre-application or call 1-855-472-3432 for an appointment.
-WIC will ask for proof of identity, where you live, and income or proof of SNAP, TANF, or Medicaid.
+WIC helps pregnant women, postpartum mothers, breastfeeding mothers, infants, and children under 5 with approved foods, nutrition help, breastfeeding support, and referrals.
+South Carolina DPH says families can use the WIC program page or call 1-855-472-3432 for an appointment.
+WIC asks for proof of identity, residency, income, and basic health information.

-If you need food before benefits are approved, call 211 and search the food bank locator.
-Pantries may have different hours, zip code rules, ID rules, and holiday closings, so call before you go if you can.
+If you need food before benefits start, call 211 and search the food bank locator.
+Pantries may have different hours, ZIP code rules, ID rules, and holiday closings, so call before you go when you can.

 D-SNAP is not open all the time.
-The South Carolina D-SNAP page says it is for declared disasters and gives temporary food help to households with disaster-related loss.
-If a storm, flood, or hurricane affects your county, watch DSS, SCEMD, and local news for application dates.
+The D-SNAP page explains that disaster SNAP is for declared disasters and has special application dates.
+If a storm, hurricane, or flood affects your county, watch DSS, SCEMD, and county emergency notices.

 Cash, work, and child care help